harshguptaev/Property_Measurement-RAG-POC/docling_exports/RoofReport-65313316/RoofReport-65313316.md

 '

+ch labels have been removed for readability.
+Flat facets are labels 'F'.

 ## Pitch (on 12)

 In some cases, pitch labels have been removed for readability.
 Flat facets are labels 'F'.

+~ 12l

+/ 12 →

 <!-- image -->

++12|12→

 <!-- image -->